Vivace: a collaborative live coding language and platform: Introduction and narrative

-Based on the aforementioned elements, a new language was designed: Vivace~\footnote{Live demonstrations of Vivace are on-line at \url{http://void.cc/freakcoding} and~\url{http://void.cc/cranio}, ready to be used by everyone using Google Chrome or Apple Safari.}~\citep{Vivace}.
-To avoid software configuration and to make it easy to share the session -- and the system itself -- with everyone, the Web was chosen as the running environment for Vivace.
-On every new session performed using Vivace, new principles were added into the language and, at the same time, into our artistic behavior.
+Based on the aforementioned elements, and the need for greater simplicity and interactivity with the public, the Vivace was designed as a new live coding language and platform ~\footnote{Live demonstrations of Vivace are on-line at \url{http://void.cc/freakcoding} and~\url{http://void.cc/cranio}, ready to be used by everyone using Google Chrome, Mozilla Firefox or Apple Safari.}~\cite{vivace}.
+To avoid software configuration, and to make it easy to share the session and the system, the Web was chosen as the running environment for Vivace.
+On every new session performed using Vivace, new principles were added into the language and, at the same time, into our artistic approach.

-In summary, this paper has a circular structure: it describes how actual performances motivated the language and how the language itself influenced the creation of a live coding sub-genre that is being developed by many hands, called ``freak coding'' by its manifesto~\citep{freak}, other written resources, and in spoken instances.